Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

-Let’s get one thing straight: working a spell is not usually a spectacular event.
+Let’s get one thing straight: Working a spell is not usually a spectacular event.
 It is nothing like you see in the movies.
 Casting a spell is usually a very quiet, laid back activity that a witch does alone.
 There are other kinds of magickal work done in groups or with another person, but the majority are carried out in solitude.

 Oh, and why do witches often use the term ‘magick’ with a k?
-It’s to distinguish it from conjuring tricks and stage magic, which is just very expert sleight of hand and illusion.
+It’s to distinguish it from conjuring tricks and stage magic, which is just a very expert sleight of hand and illusion.
 We’re working the real deal here.

 What Is a Spell?

 What a spell isn’t is waving a magic wand and having your dream come true in a purple flash.
 A spell is one method of impressing your will onto universal energy.
 Other methods include prayer, making wishes, and healing modalities like Reiki.
-A spell achieves several things: it brings your own energy vibration into alignment with your desire, it sends it out to be dealt with by that old universal energy, and it enables you to let it go and not interfere with how it manifests.
+A spell achieves several things: It brings your own energy vibration into alignment with your desire, it sends it out to be dealt with by that old universal energy, and it enables you to let it go and not interfere with how it manifests.
 In fact, how these things come about can be pretty mundane and everyday-ish.
 It’s much less exciting than you might believe.

 Do You Need to Work a Spell at All?

 It might seem like a great idea at the time, but you must think before you act.
 Does this situation warrant a spell?
 Once you set the energy in motion, it can be difficult to undo it.
 From personal experience, I can tell you that doing a spell that directly affects another person is never a good idea.

 I Want a Spell to Make My Crush Fall in Love With Me